kbricks/kbricks-core/README.md

 ## Available parts

 There are three fundamental types of parts that make up the kbricks construction system: cubes, plates, and beams.
-Parts are assembled through to types of connectors: slide connectors and pegs.
+Parts are connected by two types of connectors: slide connectors and pegs.
 Furthermore, there are wheels, gears, axles, steerings, and icing parts which make the models look nice.

   ![Examples of kbricks parts](img/kbricks_part_types.png)